puppetlabs/puppet-vscode/client/README.md

 # Puppet Language Support for Visual Studio Code

-This extension provides Puppet Language support for [Visual Studio Code](https://code.visualstudio.com/)
+This extension provides Puppet Language support for [Visual Studio Code](https://code.visualstudio.com/).

+**It is currently in technical preview, so that we can gather bug reports and find out what new features to add.**

 ## Platform support